rontarrant/gtkDcoding/docs/_posts/2019-07-19-0054-mvc-vii-treeview-basics.md

 } // class SignListStore
 ```

-This is the exact same `SignListStore` we used with a `ComboBox` in [an earlier example]( https://github.com/rontarrant/gtkDcoding/blob/master/017_mvc/mvc_017_06_combobox_liststore.d), thus illustrating how the same data can be used in different ways by different `Widget`s.
+This is the same `SignListStore` we used with a `ComboBox` in [an earlier example]( https://github.com/rontarrant/gtkDcoding/blob/master/017_mvc/mvc_017_06_combobox_liststore.d), thus illustrating how the same data can be used in different ways by different `Widget`s.

 And that just leaves...